nuwave/lighthouse/docs/master/api-reference/directives.md

 ## @spread

-Spread out the nested values of an input object into it's parent.
+Spread out the nested values of an argument of type input object into it's parent.

 ```graphql
 type Mutation {